auroxdev/mdt/.github/contributing.md

 ### Commit Message Conventions

-- The first line of a commit message must be 72 characters at most.
+- Keep the first line of your commit message short and descriptive.
 - Commit messages and pull request titles must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
   - Use `fix:` when patching a bug.
   - Use `feat:` when introducing a new feature.